jentzheng/min.network/ReadMe.md

 # min.network.webrtc

+> **Note:** I am not a C++ programmer.
+This project was converted from my previous Node.js WebRTC version to C++ in about one month, mostly with the help of AI tools.
+There are still bugs and many areas for improvement.
+I hope Cycling '74 core members or experienced developers will consider contributing!

 This package enables WebRTC video (and future audio) communication between Max and browsers, using modern C++ (Min-API) and a React/Websocket frontend.

 ![screenshot](./screenshot.png)